-Kirsty has a real heart for the older generations and she performs regularly in Care Homes in Glasgow, Edinburgh and Perthshire.
+Kirsty has a real heart for the older generations and she performs regularly at Lunch Clubs, Sheltered Housing and Care Homes in Glasgow, Edinburgh and Perthshire.

 This work is really significant and has great meaning, its incredible to see residents respond to music.
 Music is powerful!

 She sings at the eight ROAR (Reaching Older Adults in Renfrewshire) Lunch Clubs on a regular basis and she takes requests from members to form her next set!
 ROAR is an incredible organisation which combats loneliness in older adults - its important work.